 The PhD program at IST Austria, also known as the ISTScholar program, is partially funded by the European Union’s Horizon 2020 research and innovation programme (grant agreement no. 665385).
-PhD students who meet the mobility criteria will also be Marie Skłodowska-Curie Fellows.
+PhD students who were admitted during 2016-2018 and met the mobility criteria are also Marie Skłodowska-Curie Fellows.

 SUPPORT FROM THE GRANT OFFICE